 enhance the base table, just as the other attribute tables do.

 As Chief Architect and also "Product Owner" for the data lake development project, Jay worked daily with the data developers, authored the User Stories and guided the priorities for this massive program.
 Also, as Jay frequently performs exploratory analysis on the company data, and on new data sources, Jay was able to act as a key user and tester for the new data structures.

 1. When building a warehouse on owned servers, one must anticipate all the potential uses of the data system in future years.
 But in a cloud environment, adding new storage or processing capacity is quick.
 New and expanded versions of some data, or a special purpose data set, can be generated and made available in hours.
 One need not anticipate what *might* be needed a year from now.
-Rather, you can create the data structure for serve today's needs, and let tomorrow's dollars pay for tomorrow's needs.
-This data lake became less an all-purpose data store and more tightly focussed on the key business needs of today.
+Rather, you can create a data structure to serve today's needs, and let tomorrow's dollars pay for tomorrow's needs.
+This data lake evolved to be less of an all-purpose datastore, becoming more tightly focused on the key business needs of today.

 2. The need to capture and retain good metadata and process metrics is underappreciated.
 Also a data lake becomes a big and hard-to-navigate place pretty quickly.
 Create and maintain data guides and dictionaries, or your users will become lost and frustrated.
 They will need help understanding when to use each zone, or each special purpose view.